 Previously, Vikas was the Managing Director of a corporate affairs & communications consultancy business in London.
 Prior to this, he established the directorate of an independent parliamentary group in the British Houses of Parliament.
 He also serves as Group Director of Corporate Affairs at GEMS Education.

-Rebecca Warbrick, Senior Marketing Manager
+Rebecca Warbrick, Head of Marketing

 Rebecca leads all marketing across the Foundation to shine a spotlight on the importance of teachers, as well as continuing overall management of the Foundation’s Advocacy work including the Global Teacher Prize, the annual $1million Award to an exceptional teacher.

 Rebecca has 15 years of experience in marketing and prior to her role at the Foundation, worked in the charity and medical sectors.
 She has a degree in Business and Marketing.

 Agustin Porres – Country Director, Argentina

 Agustin is an experienced Education and Public Policy professional with successful achievements in the development of innovative approaches to education and the development of creative solutions to solve challenges around education.
 Entrepreneurial minded with the ability to quickly adapt to changing markets, Agustin has worked for many years in the public sector in Argentina as an official at the Ministry of Education of the City of Buenos Aires and the Agency of Social Security; leading the Education Policy area at Fundacion Contemporanea.